Adolescence is a time of tremendous opportunity and change.

 Access to Health Care

-Young women and men are especially vulnerable to reproductive health problems, including early or unplanned pregnancy and infection by sexually transmitted diseases and HIV.
-It is critical that they have access to health care and receive annual preventive health exams and guidance from health professionals.
+High-quality health services to youth need to be accessible, nonjudgmental, developmentally appropriate and youth-friendly.
+It is essential that adolescents have access to health care and receive annual preventive health exams and guidance from health professionals.

-Health professionals should also be aware of different sexual orientation and be prepared to work with gay, lesbian, bi-sexual and/or trans-gendered and questioning youth as well as heterosexual.
+Health professionals should also be aware of different sexual and gender orientations and be prepared to work with lesbian, gay, bisexual and/or transgender and questioning youth as well as heterosexual youth.